Pallavi2908/qr-code/README.md

 ### Built with

--HTML5
--CSS
--Flexbox
+- HTML5
+- CSS
+- Flexbox

 ### What I learned

-*I learned how to use flexbox in centering divs *Resetting the stylesheet provided by browser for smoother personal styling.
+* I learned how to use flexbox in centering divs
+* Resetting the stylesheet provided by browser for smoother personal styling.

 ### Continued development

--In my future solution,I want to get more comfortable with using flexbox.
+- In my future solution,I want to get more comfortable with using flexbox.
--I was confused with positioning of divs during the course of this project,and hence would like to work on my basic understanding of CSS.
+- I was confused with positioning of divs during the course of this project,and hence would like to work on my basic understanding of CSS.

 ## Author